 Timo Werner: 10 things on the jet-heeled RB Leipzig and Germany striker

-He made history in the Bundesliga before winning the UEFA Champions League with Chelsea - now Timo Werner is back for a second bite of the cherry at RB Leipzig. bundesliga.com presents 10 things on the turbo-charged Germany forward...
+He made history in the Bundesliga, won the UEFA Champions League with Chelsea before a Bundesliga return with RB Leipzig. bundesliga.com presents 10 things on the turbo-charged Timo Werner...

 Before he was tearing it up at Leipzig and Chelsea, Werner was making waves with boyhood club VfB Stuttgart.
-After joining Die Schwaben aged six, he wrote his name into Cannstadt folklore as the club's youngest ever debutant and goalscorer.
-He later became the Bundesliga's youngest player to score a brace and reach 50 appearances – all before the age of 19.
+After joining Die Schwaben at the age of six, he wrote his name into Cannstadt folklore as the club's youngest ever debutant and goalscorer.
+He later became the Bundesliga's youngest player to score a brace and reach 50 appearances, all before the age of 19.
+By 23, he had become the youngest man to rack up 200 top-flight outings, even marking the occasion with his 75th Bundesliga goal against Cologne.

 3) Mama knows best